-Of this latter variety, it seems to me that many assume the title “Calvinist” because they like certain components of Calvinism, which they are led to believe are unique to Calvinism.
-Such conclusions may arise from their exposure to the claims of some Calvinists to that effect, the inadequacy of explanations or responses of those who reject Calvinism, or even from their own subjective assumptions.
-Such beliefs are exampled by God’s sovereignty, the preeminence of God’s glory, or the total depravity of fallen man.
+While many don the designation Calvinist because they have endeavored to learn all aspects of Calvinism and are thereby convinced that it provides the most cogent, comprehensive, and consistent grid through which to understand Scripture, others adopt the label less nobly.
+Of this latter kind, it seems to me many assume the title Calvinist because they like certain components of Calvinism, which they are led to believe are unique to Calvinism.
+Such conclusions may arise from their exposure to the claims of some Calvinists, the inadequate explanations or responses of those they are familiar with who reject Calvinism, or even from their own subjective assumptions.
+Such aspects are exampled by God’s sovereignty, the preeminence of God’s glory, or the total depravity of fallen man.
 Continue reading →

 In both Calvinism and Extensivism, God knows all that could happen, and all that will happen.
 The difference is in how he knows.
 According to Calvinism, his knowledge of what could and will happen is based upon his micro-determination.
 Another way of saying God knows what could happen is God knows what he could determine to happen.
 Similarly, another way of saying God knows what will happen is God knows, out of the possibilities of what he could determine to happen, what he will determine to happen.
 This determinism is not merely God determining to create the universe because we all believe that if God did not determine to create, creation would not exist.
 Continue reading →